About the LISA 2020 Global Network

 The LISA 2020 Global Network encourages stat labs to improve their operations by adapting best practices learned from one another.
 To encourage interaction between stat labs, the network hosts semi-monthly LISA 2020 Global Network Zoom meetings that are held on the first Thursday of each month at 14:00 UTC and the third Wednesday of each month at 15:00 UTC.
 Additionally, the network gathers annually for symposia with invited talks, workshops, and networking events.
 The symposium is often held as a pre-event to the International Statistical Institute’s World Statistics Congress.

 The LISA 2020 Global Network is led by Dr. Eric Vance (Eric.Vance@colorado.edu) at the University of Colorado Boulder's Department of Applied Mathematics.
+Our full leadership team is available here.

 For more information about joining the LISA 2020 Global Network, please see our Processes and Policies page.